jayden-n/jobmatic/README.md

 ## Optimizations:

-Future improvements will aim for optimizations in:
+Future improvements will aim for optimization in:

-- [ ] (back-end) controlling & limiting the rate of incoming requests from a set of IP addresses in order to protect the Server from potential brute-force attacks
+- [x] migrating to TypeScript for better self-documenting codebase and improves code readability

 - [x] (front-end) proficiently data caching & synchronizing with server state with [TanStack Query (F.K.A React Query)](https://tanstack.com/query/latest).
 Instead of requesting data every time user navigating to each page

 - [ ] (front-end) displaying shorter Pagination indicator for better UI.
 Instead of whole total pages which might cause bugs if user creates too many job applications

-- [x] migrating to TypeScript for better self-documenting codebase and improves code readability
+- [ ] (back-end) controlling & limiting the rate of incoming requests from a set of IP addresses in order to protect the Server from potential brute-force attacks

 ---